TakaneP/Computer_Organization/cache_simulate/README.md

-Simulate the n-way cache with c++ codes
+Simulate the n-way 32-bit cache with c++ codes

+Trace.txt is provided by TA